On or around 12/02/2019 (Date of last review)

 The Complaint alleges that throughout the Class Period, Defendants made false and/or misleading statements and/or failed to disclose that: (1) Nova Lifestyle overstated its purported “strategic alliance” with Shanxi Wanginq to operate as lead designer and manufacturer for all furnishings in Shanxi Wanginq’s planned $460 million senior care center in China; (2) Nova Lifestyle inflated its reported sales in 2016 and 2017 with Shanxi Wangqing and Merlino Lewis LLP; and (3) as a result, Nova Lifestyle’s public statements were materially false and misleading at all relevant times.

 On March 27, 2019, the Court issued an Order appointing Lead Plaintiffs and Lead Counsel.
 Lead Plaintiff filed an amended Complaint on June 18.
+Defendants filed a Motion to Dismiss the amended Complaint on August 2.
+On December 2, the Court issued an Order denying Defendants' Motion to Dismiss.

 Company & Securities Information